stolostron/rhacm-docs/about/gdpr_readiness.md

 **Data-at-rest** protection is supported by using `dm-crypt` to encrypt data.

-**Data retention** periods for logging (ELK) and monitoring (Prometheus) are configurable and deletion of data is supported through provided APIs.

 These same platform mechanisms that are used to manage and secure Red Hat Advanced Cluster Management for Kubernetes platform technical data can be used to manage and secure personal data for user-developed or user-provided applications.
 Clients can develop their own capabilities to implement further controls.

 ## Data Deletion